-In order to help companies cope with the current situation and to allow their employees to work remotely in the best conditions wherever they are in the world, Orange Business Services has increased its network capacity and upgraded its service platforms.
+In order to help companies cope with the current situation and to allow their employees to work remotely in the best conditions wherever they are in the world, Orange Business has increased its network capacity and upgraded its service platforms.
 These measures allow it to support the ongoing exponential increase in needs and uses.
 The number of users connecting to their company's network remotely has already increased by 700% among its customers.

-To enable everyone to work from home in good conditions, Orange Business Services has doubled the capacity for simultaneous connections on its platforms.
+To enable everyone to work from home in good conditions, Orange Business has doubled the capacity for simultaneous connections on its platforms.
 The use of remote collaboration solutions such as video conferencing has also risen massively with usage increasing by between 20 and 100% depending on the solution.

 Finally, in France alone, teams are managing an additional 130 customer operations per day to increase the speed of their Internet connections or at their Data Centres.
-In total, nearly 3,500 Orange Business Services employees are mobilised to manage customers’ business critical activities and will continue to do so.
+In total, nearly 3,500 Orange Business employees are mobilised to manage customers’ business critical activities and will continue to do so.

 Orange is confident in the resilience and capacity of its networks across the world; however the Group also invites its customers to remain reasonable in their uses in order to best preserve this essential common good during these difficult times.